 The Portraits of E.T.
 Stotesbury

 There are at least fifteen portraits of E.T.
 Stotesbury still in existence, dating from 1901 until his death in 1938.
-Stotesbury and/or the businesses that he sponsored engaged a number of prominent portrait artists to paint his portrait during this period.
+Stotesbury sat for a number of artists during this period, some of them internationally known.

 Photo (if available)